mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/storage/volume-snapshot/index.md

    kubectl delete pod app && kubectl delete pvc snapshot-claim
    ```

-1. Restore a volume from the snapshot with a `PersistentVolumeClaim` referencing the `VolumeSnapshot` in its dataSource:
+1. Restore a volume from the snapshot with a `PersistentVolumeClaim` referencing the `VolumeSnapshot` in its `dataSource`:

     ```yaml
     cat << EOF | kubectl apply -f -